rwuilbercq/Forest/README.md

 --------------------------------------------------------------------------------

 If you use this module in your projects (_whatever those are for!_), I would like to hear from you, I am curious!
-Of course, you do not have to, but you can drop me a line at: <romain.wuilbercq@gmail.com>
+Of course, you do not have to, but you can drop me a line at: romain (dot) wuilbercq (at) gmail.com

 Suggestion: